melatroid/autoPyPlusPlus/README.md

 # Versions
 ### (Preview) Version 2.27

-- Inspector reads specific logs on top
+- Inspector reads specific logs for each typ of output
-- Switch between C or C++ compiler

 ### (Preview) Version 2.26